aydindemircioglu/SVMBridge/staticdocs/writingwrappers.md

 This function will transform given parameters into a string that will be used as arguments when executing the corresponding SVM train binary.
 It will return the string.

+**Note**: Please note that as the training arguments is passed as a string, it  might need proper escaping.
+This can be done by using shQutoes, as you can see in the prepackaged wrappers

 ##### createTestArguments